Boston Deportation Defense Lawyer

 If you lose your initial hearing, you typically have the right to file an appeal with the Board of Immigration Appeals (BIA) against the unfavorable immigration court decision.
 This involves submitting a complex written legal brief to the BIA.

-To give yourself the best chance at appealing a deportation decision, you need to work with a respected immigration attorney.
+To give yourself the best chance at appealing a deportation decision, you need to work with a respected Boston deportation lawyer.
 To learn more about your legal rights to appeal, contact Brooks Law now for a consultation.

-If you are facing the possibility of removal from the U.S., contact an experienced deportation defense attorney immediately.
+If you are facing the possibility of removal from the U.S., contact an experienced Massachusetts deportation lawyer immediately.
 Our lawyers will listen to your story and help you understand your legal options.
 We can also help with all aspects of your case, including:

 - Gathering evidence to support your defense